 #BehindTheScreens in Japan

-In this interview piece, HireRight Japan leaders Akiko Wakaizumi, Senior Operations and Business Development Manager and long-time colleague Tris Fenwick, Country Manager sit down to talk about the history, development, and the intricacies of background screening in the country.
+In this interview piece, HireRight Japan leaders Akiko Wakaizumi, Senior Operations and Business Development Manager and long-time colleague Tris Fenwick, co-founder of J-Screen sit down to talk about the history, development, and the intricacies of background screening in the country.

 Akiko and Tris are both screening industry veterans and have always sought to establish best practices and drive the development and adoption of background screening in Japan.
 They were working separately towards this shared goal until four years ago when Akiko joined J-Screen, a company established by Tris in 2009, which was acquired by HireRight in 2019.
 Both pioneers in their own right, they have dedicated more than a decade to developing best practice background screening in Japan.